Guide to Cooking in Motorhome Kitchens

 What can I cook in a motorhome kitchen?

 If you’re heading off-the-beaten track on your New Zealand road trip, chances are you’ll have to make your own meals some if not most of the time.
-Eating out in New Zealand is often not practical outside of the major centres as places to dine out are more difficult to find in remoter areas.
+Eating out in New Zealand is often not practical outside of the major centres as places to dine out are more difficult to find in more remote areas.

 One of the big advantages of touring my motorhome is that you’ll always have a fully functional kitchen with you – so whether you want to prepare a little snack, enjoy a hot cup of tea at a scenic lookout or create a three-course family dinner, all you need to do is park up and get cooking.
 However, don't expect a kitchen as big as what you have at home.

-Motorhome kitchens are designed with adequate space for preparing a meal but they are small, especially in a premium motorhomes, where the top priority is the bed, which takes up more space than in a basic rental motorhome.
+Motorhome kitchens are designed with adequate space for preparing a meal but they are small, especially in a premium motorhome, where the top priority is the bed, which takes up more space than in a basic rental motorhome.
 With all this in mind, what can you expect from a motorhome kitchen and which items should be included in your rental?

 Is cooking in a motorhome just like cooking at home?